WanzaBlock/ElectoralSystem/securityanalysis.md

 - 87 detectors executed
 - No critical or high severity vulnerabilities detected

-All findings were reviewed manually.
+All findings were reviewed manually..